quantiota/SKA-quantitative-finance/README.md

 * **Export of Normalized Trajectories**: Outputs separate CSV files for each regime (bull, bear, neutral) containing trade sequence, price, and entropy.
 * **Entropy Transition Probability Modeling**: Quantifies regime change likelihoods using entropy-based transition probabilities.

 ---
+## SKA vs. Markov Regime Models

+For a detailed exploration of how SKA’s entropy-based transition probabilities reveal the hidden information-theoretic basis for constant regime switching—mirroring and explaining the empirical success of Markov chain models in finance—see the [SKA_vs_Markov.md](./SKA_vs_Markov.md) document included in this repository.

+---